sspreitzer/fedora-docker/README.md

  - [nginx](/nginx/): dynamical nginx web server

 ## Credits
-Credited to all opensource comitters and users Credited also to my employer [Red Hat](http://www.redhat.com)
+Credited to all opensource comitters and users.

+Credited also to my employer [Red Hat](http://www.redhat.com).